 The executive officer(s) of the home department(s) must authorize the applicant’s participation in the program at the time of application (using the EO approval form).

-In addition to completing the online application form, applicants must submit PDFs of the following materials through the online system (documents should be double-spaced (except CV), and in 12-point Times New Roman font, with one-inch margins; materials that exceed the required length will not be considered):
+Applicants must submit PDFs of the following materials (documents should be double-spaced (except CV), and in 12-point Times New Roman font, with one-inch margins; materials that exceed the required length will not be considered):

 - A 3-page statement of purpose (no more than 1,000 words), including a list of prospective courses and explicit discussion of how the Fellowship will reshape your research, teaching and scholarly communication.
 The statement should include discussion of contact and consultation with prospective instructors (upload under “Statement of Purpose”);

-- A scan of the signed EO approval form, upload under “Other Supporting Document”); and
+- A scan of the signed EO approval form; and

-- A brief 3-page CV (can be single-spaced, but please keep ease of legibility in mind; upload under “Curriculum Vitae”).
+- A brief 3-page CV (can be single-spaced, but please keep ease of legibility in mind).

-Online applications must be complete and actively submitted by midnight on January 15, 2018, after which the application portal closes.
-All applications must be submitted via the application portal.
+Applications must be complete and actively submitted by 5pm (CDT) on November 2, 2018, after which the application process closes.

-The applications will be reviewed by an ad hoc committee, who will make its recommendations to IPRH; the IPRH Director and Associate Director serve on the committee in an ex officio capacity.
+The applications will be reviewed by the TDMH Working Group, who will make its recommendations to IPRH; the IPRH Director, Associate Director, and TDMH Project Manager serve on the committee in an ex officio capacity.

 Submissions will be evaluated on the quality of the proposed structured and guided plan of study, the advantage it takes of courses and resources available on campus, and the quality of the argument made for how this plan of study will enhance both the applicant's research and teaching.

-Questions about this fellowship may be addressed to Dr. Nancy Castro, Deputy Director of IPRH, at firstname.lastname@example.org or (217) 244-7913.
+Questions about this fellowship may be addressed to Dr. Carolyn Randolph, Training in Digital Methods for Humanists Project Manager, at email@example.com or (217) 300-7643.